lint

 Syntax

-1. Detection identifies bad coding practices in a Stata do-files
+1. Detection mode identifies bad coding practices in Stata do-files and reports them.

-For this command to run, you will need Stata version 16 or greater, Python, and the Python package Pandas installed.
-To install Python and integrate it with Stata, refer to this page.
-To install Python packages, refer to this page.
+To use this command, you need Stata version 16 or higher, Python, and the Pandas Python package installed.
+For instructions on installing Python and integrating it with Stata, see this guide.
+For installing Python packages, refer to this guide.

 options Description

-nosummary Suppress summary table of bad practices and potential issues.
+nosummary Suppresses the summary table with counts of bad practices and potential issues.

-indent(integer) Number of whitespaces used when checking indentation coding practices (default: 4).
+indent(integer) Number of whitespaces used when checking indentation (default: 4).

-linemax(integer) Maximum number of characters in a line when checking line extension practices (default: 80).
+linemax(integer) Maximum number of characters in a line (default: 80).

 Description